Sakib1263/VGG-1D-2D-Tensorflow-Keras/README.md

 # VGG Architectures
 ![VGG Architecture Params](https://github.com/Sakib1263/VGG-Model-Builder-KERAS/blob/main/Documents/Images/VGG.png "VGG Parameters")

 The speciality about this model is its flexibility.
+The user has the option for:
+1. Choosing any of 4 available VGG models for either 1D or 2D tasks.
+2. Number of input kernel/filter, commonly known as Width of the model.
+3. Number of classes for Classification tasks and number of extracted features for Regression tasks.
+4. Number of Channels in the Input Dataset.
-Apart from choosing any of 4 available VGG models for 1D or 2D tasks, one can easily change the parameters such as number of input kernels/filters, number of classes for Classification tasks and number of extracted features for Regression tasks, etc. Details of the process are available in the DEMO provided in the codes section.
+Details of the process are available in the DEMO provided in the codes section.

 A 3D view of the VGG Architecture is provided below for better clarification:
 ![VGG Architecture](https://github.com/Sakib1263/VGG-Model-Builder-KERAS/blob/main/Documents/Images/VGG%20Model.png "VGG Architecture 3D")